Likelihood Inference for Possibly Non-Stationary Processes via Adaptive Overdifferencing: Introduction

 This paper proceeds as follows.
-First, we explain how the problem of estimating the parameters of a possibly non-stationary ARFIMA$\left(p, d, q\right)$ model with memory parameter $d$ bounded above by a fixed value $\bar{d}$ can be transformed to a simpler problem of estimating the parameters of a sequence of stationary ARFIMA$\left(p, d, q\right)$ models with constrained moving average parameters that correspond to a non-invertible moving average process.
+First, we explain how the problem of estimating the parameters of a possibly non-stationary ARFIMA$\left(p, d, q\right)$ model with memory parameter $d$ bounded above by a fixed value $\bar{d}$ can be transformed to a simpler problem of estimating the parameters of a sequence of stationary ARFIMA$\left(p, d, q\right)$ models with constrained moving average parameters that correspond to a non-invertible moving average process, with likelihoods that can then be related to the likelihoods of invertible and stationary ARFIMA$\left(p, d, q\right)$ models.
 We then introduce adaptive procedures for choosing $\bar{d}$.
-We demonstrate the need for and performance of the adaptive procedures based on the exact likelihood and the approximate Whittle likelihood in simulations \citep{Whittle1953}.
+We demonstrate the need for and performance of the adaptive procedures based on the exact likelihood and the approximate likelihoods for ARFIMA$\left(0, d, 0\right)$ processes in simulations.
 We show that the adaptive procedures can produce estimates of $d$ with low bias and, when based on the exact likelihood, confidence intervals with nominal coverage.
-We also compare the bias of adaptive exact likelihood estimators to the two competitors described in \cite{Beran1995} and introduced in \cite{Mayoral2007}.
-We observe comparable performance to competitors when $n$ is relatively small and better performance than the competitors as $n$ increases when long memory is present.
-We conclude by applying the methods to several real datasets.
+We also compare the bias of adaptive exact likelihood estimators to the two alternatives described in \cite{Beran1995} and introduced in \cite{Mayoral2007}.
+We observe comparable performance to alternatives when $n$ is relatively small and better performance than the alternatives as $n$ increases when long memory is present.
+We use the proposed methods to fit possibly non-stationary ARFIMA$\left(1, d, 0\right)$ and ARFIMA$\left(0, d, 1\right)$ models to time series featured in the literature, and discuss the challenges of estimating the parameters of possibly non-stationary ARFIMA$\left(p, d, q\right)$ models with $p > 0$ or $q > 0$ in practice.
+We apply the proposed methods to an existing problem which uses tests of non-stationarity of ARFIMA$\left(0, d, 0\right)$ models for deviations from a linear trend to assess mean reversion of OECD countries' per capita CO$_2$ emissions.
+Last, we apply the proposed methods to pooled estimation of ARFIMA$\left(0, d, 0\right)$ models from electric cell-substrate impedance sensing (ECIS) measurements.